Getting Started with SoTL

 Search terms

 It's good practice to try many different search terms related to your area of inquiry, framework for teaching and learning, or methodology in order to find relevant literature.
 Moreover, trying search terms at different levels of specificity may be helpful.
-For example, the term "active learning" covers a broad range of simple, short teaching strategies (e.g., writing to learn, or think-pair-shares) to more complex teaching pedagogies (e.g., case-based learning, project-based learning).
-Searching ERIC for the term "active learning" yields results with an incredible range of foci: faculty perceptions of active learning, the impact of active learning on student teachers' competence, how to get active in large lectures, whether peer interaction is necessary for active learning.... so, narrowing your focus can help you find more relevant literature.
+For example, searching the database ERIC for the term "active learning" yields results with an incredible range of foci: faculty perceptions of active learning, the impact of active learning on student teachers' competence, how to get active in large lectures, whether peer interaction is necessary for active learning.
+So narrowing your focus can help you find more relevant literature.
 A few ways to narrow your focus are:

 • Type of pedagogy